 Links and portal shields increase a portal’s mitigation, which will reduce the damage received by its resonators.
 For example, a portal with 50% total mitigation will incur only half as much damage as normal.
 A portal’s total mitigation level is capped at 95%; adding a shield or a link to a portal whose mitigation is already at cap will therefore provide no additional mitigation.
 (However, it can help “pick up the slack” if a shield or link is destroyed.)

 Occasionally you may score a critical hit on a resonator with an attack.
 If this occurs, the affected resonator will take double the normal amount of damage.
-A critical hit is indicated by an exclamation point (!) in front of the damage value displayed in your scanner.
+A critical hit is indicated by a highlighted damage notation in your scanner, with an exclamation point (!) in front of the damage value.

 There are several things that can increase the chances of a critical hit: